lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * W: Window bit.
 A fragmentation header field used in Window mode (see section 9), which carries the same value for all fragments of a window.

+* All-0.
+Fragmentation Packet format to send the last frame of a window.

+* All-1.
+Fragmentation Packet format to send the last frame of a packet.

+* All-0 empty.
+Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in a window.

+* All-1 empty.
+Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in the last window.

+* Retransmission Timer.
+Timer to know when the a number of attemps to receive the information has been raised

+* Inactivity Timer.
+Timer to End the state machine when there is an error and there is no possibility to continue the transmission.

 # Static Context Header Compression